ArgentStonecutter/keyboards/via-boards.md

 [^Z]: Newer versions of the firmware with audio lighting controls are not VIA compatible.
 Should I remove this one?

 [^G]: Source code available for download at https://glencreag.com/products/wk84-wired-wooden-mechanical-keyboard.

+[^K]: Only GMK67 v2 is VIA, and it passes the layer-tap test.